CCleaner: History

 CCleaner was first launched in 2004 for Microsoft Windows.
 It remained a Windows-only utility until 2012.
 On 2 June 2011, Piriform announced a public beta test program for CCleaner for Mac.
 The Mac version graduated to the test stage on 30 January 2012.

 A commercial Network Edition was also introduced.
 Piriform released CCleaner for Android in 2014.
 Nine years later, the app was released for iOS via the Apple App Store.

 On 6 October 2025, with the release of CCleaner 7 for Windows, it received a major UI overhaul, featuring a more modern interface, a universal dark mode, and support for ARM64 architecture.
+Version 7 also removes the options to close the software or to disallow it from running on startup.

 Critical reception

 CNET editors gave the application a rating of 5/5 stars, calling it a 'must-have tool'.
 It was awarded Editor's Choice Award in April 2009 by CNET.
 In 2016 Piriform announced 2 billion CCleaner downloads worldwide.
-In January 2014 it had been the most popular software on FileHippo for more than a year, and had a 5-star editor's rating on download.zone and Softpedia.
+In January 2014 it had been the most popular software on FileHippo for more than a year, and had a 5-star editor's rating on Softpedia.
 CCleaner has been reviewed by Chip.de, TechRadar, PC Magazine and TechRepublic.

 Data collection

-Upon an error in the code, the Active Monitoring component of CCleaner 5.45, which was designed to measure junk levels to trigger cleaning, switched back on again.
+Because of an error in the code, the Active Monitoring component of CCleaner 5.45, which was designed to measure junk levels to trigger cleaning, switched back on again.
 Piriform recognized this error and confirmed to users that the Active Monitoring feature did not report data.
 It then changed Active Monitoring to the more accurate title of 'Smart Cleaning'.
 After criticism later versions allowed data collection to be controlled separately by the user, although some data collection, such as OS and language, which is necessary for the app to be delivered, is still on by default as outlined in the company's Data Factsheet.
 Piriform states that the data collection is completely anonymous and is used to improve product quality.